 In the UAE, EGA is the heart of a broader aluminium sector which generates over $5 billion annually in the economy.
 This is approximately 1.4 per cent of the total UAE economy.

 In Guinea, the construction of our Guinea Alumina Corporation project was one of the largest greenfield investments in the country in the past four decades.
-In operation, GAC employs over 2,600 people and 93 per cent of the workforce is Guinean.
+In operation, GAC employs around 3,000 people and over 94 per cent of the workforce is Guinean.

 We intend to grow our own business, increase local procurement, supply local customers in the UAE with metal, and further localise our workforce.